neuggs/default-values/README.md

 # Data Elements
 These elements include all the elements from the Kaggle dataset, some of which are removed because they wouldn't be known at quote or because they had too many missing values.

+The bold features are those I'm going to default (i.e., targets).

 ## Variables Description
 * ~~QUOTE_DATE: Day where the quotation was made~~
 * COVER_START: Beginning of the cover payment